 My husband Robert and I often venture to Mexico to spend time with my childhood friend Katey Hartwell.
 One evening while we were there, a neighbor brought a simple and delicious dessert that combined buttery puff pastry with perfectly ripe plums in a rustic galette.
 Every last bite was delicious.
 Once we returned home, I decided to create my own version, including transferring it from one large galette into individual tarts.
 This way, guests get a perfect little something all their own!

 While these delectable Individual Plum Tarts look like they take more effort to make, they don’t.
 Beautiful and scrumptious, these tarts make for an impressive, easy to prepare recipe.
-Here’s all you have to do to create these enticing desserts:
+Here’s a video showing how to create these enticing desserts, followed by step-by-step instructions with photos:

 1. Prep oven.

-Place on ungreased cookie sheets and brush with melted butter.
+Place on prepared baking sheet and brush with melted butter.
 Set aside.

 Plum Pastries Flavorings